-The Discover Work Partnership is a partnership between Skills Development Scotland, Dundee and Angus College, Department for Work and Pensions, Dundee City Council, Third Sector Interface, Developing the Young Workforce, Health and Social Care Partnership, NHS Tayside and Fair Start Scotland.
+The Discover Work Partnership is a partnership between Skills Development Scotland, Dundee and Angus College, Department for Work and Pensions, Dundee City Council, Third Sector Interface, Developing the Young Workforce, Health and Social Care Partnership, NHS Tayside, Business Gateway, Social Security Scotland and Dundee & Angus Chamber of Commerce.
 In terms of this survey and the associated processing and storing of personal information, Dundee City Partner is acting on behalf of the Discover Work Partnership.

 Main Office Contact:

 Post: Dundee City Council, Dundee House, 50 North Lindsay Street, Dundee, DD1 1QE